Chingu-cohorts/voyage-wiki-chgmgt/Home-Contributing.md

 Making corrections or adding content follows a process very similar to the one you use when making contributions to your Voyage projects.
-GitHub Wiki's are implementated in a manner that doesn't allow changes to be approved and merged use the Pull Request (PR) mechanism available to normal repos.
+GitHub Wikis are implemented in a manner that doesn't allow changes to be approved and merged using the Pull Request (PR) mechanism available to normal repos.

 Due to this a "mirror" repo has been created that you will use to make changes